-Once you have a clear picture, then this becomes your goal – ie that bus now has a sign on it, saying where it is going, and you are in the drivers seat!
+Once you have a clear picture, then this becomes your goal – ie that bus I referred to earlier now has a sign on it, saying where it is going, and you are in the drivers seat!

 Once you have your specific goal, the next part is to take steps towards achieving that goal eg If your goal is to play more, then how will you do that?
 Will you set aside a specific time each day, or per week to play?
 What will you play – with your 2 year old, your 5 year old?
 How will your own personal play time look like? – a bushwalk, a swim, coffee with friends.
 Now look at who is involved, and where you will play.
 The more specific you are the more likely you are to succeed.
 It’s like the bus sign which states it is going from Hobart to Launceston, via Campbelltown – it’s very specific!
 The more clarity you have, the more likely you are to get there!

-Enjoy this process of identifying your parenting goals (and yes, some days are just about ‘survving the day!’) – make your life how you want it to be!
+Enjoy this process of identifying your parenting goals (and yes, there may be some days which are just about ‘surviving the day!’) – make your life how you want it to be!